 Life Balance courses are designed to meet the needs of the most overlooked person in your life - you!
-From exercise, nutrition, and time management, to scrapbooking and jewelry making classes, you will find something interesting to help you balance all that life has coming your way.
+From exercise, nutrition, and time management, to personal interest classes, you will find something interesting to help you balance all that life has coming your way.
 The following is a list of sample courses:

-- Abs and Toning

-- Personal Fitness and Weight Training

-- Running for Beginners
+- Personal Fitness and Weight Training - Running for Beginners

-- Yoga

-- Zumba